-Within 14 calendar days after the day of receiving a petition packet, a county clerk will apply the standards outlined by Utah Code 20A-7-306.3 and 20A-7-306(3) to verify the signatures in the packet.
-After verifying a petition signature, a county clerk will post the name and voter identification number of each petition signer residing in the county on the county’s website.
+Within 21 calendar days after the day of receiving a petition packet, a county clerk will apply the standards outlined by Utah Code 20A-7-306.3 and 20A-7-306(3) to verify the signatures in the packet.
+After verifying a petition signature, a county clerk will post the name and voter identification number of each petition signer residing in the county on the lieutenant governor’s website.
 Signers’ names will remain on the website for 45 calendar days.

 Removing Petition Signature

 A petition signer may request that her or his signature is removed from the petition by submitting a statement to the county clerk.
-Refer to Utah Code 20A-7-305(3) for more information about requirements and deadlines regarding signature removal.
+Refer to Utah Code 20A-7-305(3), 314, or 315 for more information about requirements and deadlines regarding signature removal.

 Posting Updated Signature Totals